 3. Get in a Routine

 “I loved the book Healthy Sleep Habits, Happy Child by Marc Weissbluth.
 It was a great resource with my son, but not a fix it book.
 Having a consistent sleep/nap routine has been great for us.
 My preschooler still isn’t a great sleeper, but isn’t as terrible as he used to be.”
-Kristina from Toddler Approved
+Kristina of Toddler Approved

-4. Make Sure Expectations are Age Appropriate
+4. Make Sure Expectations are Age-Appropriate

 5. Have a Pre-Bed Ritual